A Complete Guide to User Generated Content

 If we delve into the images posted via the hashtag, it’s clear that fans are responding in the form of customer content.

-This encouragement is a win-win for Kanken: their products spread through the social space at no cost and non-followers are exposed to their tag.
-Brands that know how to handle a hashtag also know how to encourage their content to spread like wildfire.
+This encouragement is a win-win for CLUSE: their products spread through the social space at no cost and non-followers are exposed to their tag.
+Brands that know how the art of making a great hashtags also know how to encourage their content to spread like wildfire.

 But getting the process started can seem daunting when you’re only beginning.
 However, it can be as simple as asking for a review or starting a customer content campaign.